trevorgrabham/webserver/outline.md

 - [ ] Deal with the empty space that is created when a use does not have any data yet to display.
 Careful to make sure that things are styled properly when new data is created for the user

 - [ ] Add a tag to the `.tag-summary-section` when we submit a new timer to the database

+- [ ] Fix the cacheing of the profile pic so that when a new profile pic with the same file extension is uploaded, it doesn't reuse the older cahced version